Transfer Learning (Il)liquidity: Deep Log-Sum-Exp Neural Network

 In practice, the estimation of the RND from illiquid option quotes is a challenging task.
 A common approach involves fitting the implied volatility curve of the available option quotes, converting them back to option prices, and then differentiating twice with respect to the strike to obtain the RND (\cite{Litzenberger1978}).
 The level, shape, and curvature of the implied volatility curve are unknown and cannot be inferred accurately from illiquid quotes.
 For this reason, another crucial aspect of our model is that it is convex in its inputs and always returns a convex function.
 This property encourages the network to learn a meaningful and general representation of the implied volatility curve even under extreme illiquidity, without imposing convexity as an explicit modelling assumption and data requirement.

 Lemma \ref{epigraph_lemma} describes the preservation of convexity under composition, and then we show that the Deep-LSE architecture is indeed convex with respect to its inputs.
-In particular, denote by $z^{(\ell)}:\mathbb{R}^d \to \mathbb{R}^{K_\ell}$ the output of layer $\ell$ obtained by applying a log-sum-exp activation $\operatorname{LSE}_{T_\ell}$ to an affine function of $(x, z^{(\ell-1)}(x))$ with nonnegative skip coefficients $\alpha^{(\ell)} \ge 0$, then each $z^{(\ell)}$ is convex in $x$, and so is the scalar network output $y(x)$.
+In fact, the Deep-LSE estimator is a composition of linear affine functions, positive recursion weights, and convex transformations, therefore it preserves convexity.
 The proofs of results related to convexity are reported in Appendix \ref{convexity_appendix}.